Burleigh Heads, Queensland: Geology

 The area of Burleigh Head was formed between 20 and 23 million years ago from molten lava due to numerous eruptions of Mount Warning.
 Flowing lava reached the shore in the area to form Burleigh headland and Point Danger.
 Geological processes that shaped the region resulted in a variety of different rock types, influencing the landscape, vegetation types and the animals they sustained.
 Queensland University geologists and students began coming to the area to collect specimens in the 1920s.

 Ecology

 Burleigh Headland is part of a wildlife corridor connecting coastal forests south to the Queensland New South Wales border ranges.
 Burleigh Ridge Park Reserve has a diverse habitat due to its geology.
 Conservation of the area has preserved many local plants that indigenous people would have used over 200 years ago.
 There are Eucalypt forest species favoured by Koalas.
 Other native wildlife include flying foxes, gliders and over 60 bird species.
-The area was densely forested prior to human settlement.